silwalanish/backend-training/saphal/README.md

 npm init -y
 ```

-* Install the publised package to serve the output in a HTTP endpoint
+* Install the published package to serve the output in an HTTP endpoint

-> Use `express` for minimal and flexible web application framework
+> Use `express` for a minimal and flexible web application framework

 ```bash
 npm install express